davewalker60/pmdup/pages/attractions.md

 # Nightlife
 While there is tourism pressure to become like Cancun, preservationist locals work hard to not have the quaint seaside village become an all-night party destination.
 There are a few places that have music until midnight, but most shops and restaurants roll up the sidewalks by 8:00.
 That said, a sampling of our favorite nightlife includes:
-* Karaoke on Thursdays 8-10 at Layla Guesthouse
 * Live bands (with varying musical genres depending on the night of the week) on the La Sirena rooftop
 * Live (mostly rock) bands across the street from Las Arenas at Louro's (nicknamed *Loudo's* because it's so loud it's better enjoyed by listening from across the street.)
-* More chill afternoon music with live duos Saturdays and Sundays 4:30 to 6:00 up the beach at Unico Beach Club
+* More chill afternoon music with live duos Saturdays and Sundays up the beach at Diving Bar from 2:00 to 4:00 and Unico Beach Club from 4:00 to 6:00

 # Post-camp community
 Many people stay for a week or even up to a month after camp, so consider joining in the fun!
 Over the years, "the longtimers" have built a unique sense of community.
 We: